 I have a few tips here that will help ensure your sweet potato pie is the best it can possibly be.
 These are easy tips that make a big difference, so don't skip this part.

-- Don't overcook your sweet potatoes or the filling won't have the right texture.
+- Don't overcook or overmash your sweet potatoes or the filling won't have the right texture.

-- Use butter that is as cold as possible when making your crust.
+- Use cold butter when making your crust.

 FAQ